Pulque: Decline

 In part because of this strategy, pulque now generally looked down upon, and imbibed by relatively few people, with Mexican-brewed beer ubiquitous and extremely popular.
 Pulque's popularity is low and continues to fall.
-Twenty years ago, about 20 trucks would come every three days to Xochimilco (in southern Mexico City) to deliver pulque, but now the number is down to one or two.
-Only five pulquerias remain in this district, where there used to be 18.
+Before 1992 about 20 trucks would come every three days to Xochimilco (in southern Mexico City) to deliver pulque, but by 2007 it was down to one or two.
+Only five pulquerias remained in this district, where there used to be 18.
 The situation is similar in most other parts of Mexico.
 The remaining pulquerias are very small establishments, selling a product made by small producers.

 In the state of Hidalgo, in which most maguey is grown, fields of this plant are disappearing, with barley taking its place.
 Most maguey plants here serve as boundary markers between properties.
 Many of these plants do not survive long, as they are often vandalized.
 An estimated 10,000 plants are mutilated each week by cutting off the lower leaves for barbacoa or destroying them completely to look for the edible white grubs or ant eggs that can inhabit them.

 A recent series of PBS travel shows feature pulque and say that it is once again a very popular drink and that there is a retro movement leading younger people seeking to establish their Mexican heritage to drink this beverage in large quantities.
 It has become a trendy drink among youth and back-to-your-roots types.
 The prohibition on female drinkers has also been lifted and co-ed pulquerias are now the norm.

 Also flavored syrups, seasonings and so on are now common with one pulqueria featured in the special offering 48 separate flavors.